Siege of Hama (2011): August 2011

 Syrian security forces continued to bombard Hama on 1 August.
 The British Daily Telegraph reported that "many of Hama's residents ... braved the obvious danger to head to mosques for dawn prayers.
 As they emerged onto the streets, the shelling resumed.
 Three worshipers were struck down and killed, while a fourth was shot dead by a sniper as he got into his car, opposition activists said.
 Tank shells struck residential buildings in the suburbs of al-Qousour and al-Hamidiya."
 According to one resident, "The tanks are firing at random.
 They don't care who they hit.
 The aim seems to be to kill and terrify as many people as possible."'
 "The number of those wounded is huge and hospitals cannot cope, particularly because we lack the adequate equipment," said a Hama hospital worker, Dr Abdel Rahman.
 The death toll in Hama and Homs was reportedly 'slightly enlarged' according to the local governorate's sources.
 Government tanks also moved in on the eastern town of Abu Kamal and in the nearby city of Deir al-Zour, upwards of 29 tanks were witnessed over that weekend.

 Activists and witnesses said at least 24 civilians were killed in attacks on several cities, including Hama, on 1 August.
 Later that day, the European Union imposed travel bans on five more military and government officials and extended sanctions against Assad's government, including Syrian Defence Minister Ali Habib Mahmud.

 The UN Security Council met to discuss the situation in Syria on 2 August.
-The US, US, and France wanted to formally condemn Syria, but Russia and China were afraid that "it could be used as a pretext for military intervention in Syria".
+The US, UK, and France wanted to formally condemn Syria, but Russia and China were afraid that "it could be used as a pretext for military intervention in Syria".
 The same day, Syrian dissident Radwan Ziadeh asked US president Barack Obama and US Secretary of State Hillary Clinton to demand President Assad step down.